The unexpected and quirky stats from a brilliant Ashes

 Last updated on .From the section Cricket

-If we knew on 16 June, as Pat Cummins prepared to bowl the first ball of the summer's Ashes feast to Zac Crawley, what we know now, we could have solved all the problems in the world with one simple £1 accumulator bet, a humble punt that could have paved the way for a new era of global peace, prosperity, harmony and well-scheduled, equitably financed Test cricket around the world.
+If we knew on 16 June, as Pat Cummins prepared to bowl the first ball of the summer's Ashes feast to Zak Crawley, what we know now, we could have solved all the problems in the world with one simple £1 accumulator bet, a humble punt that could have paved the way for a new era of global peace, prosperity, harmony and well-scheduled, equitably financed Test cricket around the world.

 It might even have gone down in history as a £1 investment in the future of humanity, the first and only instance of 'gambling responsibly'.